higgsas/higgsas_geo_nodes_manual/docs/source/simulation.rst

 .. image:: images/stipps3.JPG

-- **Sharpness/Softness** controls the gradient of the points moving, negatives values will results in sharper gradient cut off, positives values results in softer gradient.
-Preferably use values in between 0 and 1
+- **Sharpness/Softness** controls the gradient of the points distribution, negatives values will results in sharper gradient cut off, positives values results in softer gradient.
+Preferably use the values in between 0 and 1

 .. image:: images/stipps4.JPG
 .. image:: images/stipps5.JPG
 .. image:: images/stipps6.JPG

 - **Sharpness Scale** controls gradient difference between bright and dark ares.
-If set **Sharpness Scale** to 0 points in bright ares will not apear.
+If set **Sharpness Scale** to 0, points in bright ares will not apear.
 Leave it default value 0.01

 .. image:: images/stipps7.JPG

 - **Grid Resolution** used to calculate weighted voronoi coordinates for points directions to move.
-For better quality points distribution, grid resolution can be increased.
+For better quality of points distribution, grid resolution can be increased.
 Make sure keep keep it around 1200 / 2000, higher grid number will make simulation significantly slower

-- **Color** attribute can be use for different points scale from image texture for better effect
+- **Color** attribute can be use for controlling points scale from image texture for better effect

 .. image:: images/stipps8.JPG